-The Code requires that a board have a formal Nominations Committee and although the Board has not established this committee, it has delegated the responsibilities of a Nominations Committee to the Remuneration Committee.
+The Code requires that a board have a formal Nominations Committee although the Board has not established this committee, has delegated it of responsibilities Nominations а Committee the Remuneration to Committee.

 Introduction from the Audit Committee Chairman

 Set out on the following pages is an overview of the operation and scope of the Audit Committee and its work over the 2013/14 reporting period.